Almost lossless analog signal separation and probabilistic uncertainty relations: Statement of the main results

-which is in terms of covering balls with centers in the set $\ss$.
-This equivalent definition is often convenient as the covering ball centers inherit structural properties of the set $\ss$. \end{remark}
+which is in terms of covering balls that have their centers in the set $\ss$.
+This equivalent definition is often convenient as the covering ball centers inherit structural properties from the set $\ss$. \end{remark}

-As our framework involves statements that are asymptotic in the blocklength $n$, we will need an extension of the concept of Minkowski dimension to random processes.
-This leads to the notion of Minkowski dimension compression rate: \begin{definition}(Minkowski dimension compression rate, \cite{WV10}).
+As our framework involves statements that are asymptotic in the blocklength $n$, we will need a description complexity measure that applies to random processes.
+This leads to the notion of Minkowski dimension compression rate. \begin{definition}(Minkowski dimension compression rate, \cite{WV10}).
 For $\xrv$ as in Definition \ref{definitionX} and $\varepsilon >0$, we define the lower and upper Minkowski dimension compression rate as

-and \ban \overline{R}_\text{B}(\varepsilon)&=\limsup_{n\to\infty} \overline{a}_n(\varepsilon),\quad\text{where} \\ \overline{a}_n(\varepsilon)&=\inf\lefto \{\frac{\MIU(\ss)}{n} \;\Big\vert\; \ss \subseteq\IR^n,\ \pr[\xrv\in\ss]\ \geqslant 1-\varepsilon\right\}. \ean If $\underline{R}_\text{B}(\varepsilon)=\overline{R}_\text{B}(\varepsilon)$, we define the Minkowski dimension compression rate as $R_\text{B}(\varepsilon):=\underline{R}_\text{B}(\varepsilon)=\overline{R}_\text{B}(\varepsilon)$. \end{definition}
+and \ban \overline{R}_\text{B}(\varepsilon)&=\limsup_{n\to\infty} \overline{a}_n(\varepsilon),\quad\text{where} \\ \overline{a}_n(\varepsilon)&=\inf\lefto \{\frac{\MIU(\ss)}{n} : \ss \subseteq\IR^n,\ \pr[\xrv\in\ss]\ \geqslant 1-\varepsilon\right\}. \ean If $\underline{R}_\text{B}(\varepsilon)=\overline{R}_\text{B}(\varepsilon)$, we define the Minkowski dimension compression rate as $R_\text{B}(\varepsilon):=\underline{R}_\text{B}(\varepsilon)=\overline{R}_\text{B}(\varepsilon)$. \end{definition}